 Of course, the most important question is: How do they taste?
 And can they actually mimic a good old-fashioned marinara-drenched plate of linguine?
 Do they hold up to boiling, baking, and tossing in salads?
 I still remember a corn-based pasta that melted into a pile of mush in my saucepan.

-Only one way to find out, so I brought home several brands—all certified gluten-free—and spent a week sampling various pastas in an array of dishes (tough job, eating pasta for a living, but someone has to do it).
+I brought home several brands—all certified gluten-free—and spent a week trying them out.
 Here are my favorites, and what you need to know about each one:

 4. Modern Table